cyanidecupcake/fab-moments-handbook/session2.md

 Working together complete the planning worksheet.
 Consider the sticky notes from last week's brainstorming session.

-* What materials will your HOME be made out of? (ie. MDF, wood, recycled materials, plastic, fabric, etc)
+* What materials will your HOME be made out of? (ie. plywood, recycled materials, acrylic, fabric, etc)

 * Do you know how to create an object using these materials or will you have to learn? (ie: Laser cutter, 3D printer, etc)